Coin Motto Series Part 2: New Beginning

 Welcome fellow coin aficionados!
-Coin mottos are short and sweet sayings on coins that capture a country’s sentiment during a specific time.
+Coin mottoes are short and sweet sayings on coins that capture a country’s sentiment during a specific time.
 Today, we travel to ancient China for a “New Beginning” motto.

 The first money in Ancient China was the cowrie shell carried on a string.
 Then, bronze cowrie shells, spades, knives, and eventually bronze rounds with square holes.

-During the Han dynasty, words appeared on these ancient coins but not mottos.
+During the Han dynasty, words appeared on these ancient coins but not mottoes.
 The Han coins displayed the coins’ weight, which determined the coins’ value.

 Wuzhu coins serve as examples.
 Wu means 5, and Zhu is the weight of 20 millet grains.
 The first Wuzhu coins were worth 100 millet grains, or about 4 grams.
 Over time, the accepted equivalencies changed with inflation.
 Wuzhu coins had the longest coin run in history, produced for 700 years, from 118 BCE to 618 CE.